yurm04/CISC2350/assignments/assignment8/README.md

 - Returns a data structure that contains _both_ the number of credits needed to move up to the next classification, and the next classification that the student can move up to

 ## Part 2: Loops
-Using the functions you have created in part 1 use the following data to print out each students:
+Using the functions you have created in part 1 use the following data to print out each student's:

 - name (in proper case - first letter of name capitalized)
 - credits earned